There's a good chance your favorite consumer products are the result of two separate brands working together.

 Co-branding is a strategic marketing and advertising partnership between two brands wherein the success of one brand brings success to its partner brand, too.
 Co-branding can be an effective way to build business, boost awareness, and break into new markets, and for a partnership to truly work, it has to be a win-win for all players in the game.
 Both audiences need to find value -- like chocolate-loving fans of Betty Crocker and Hershey's.

-There are a ton of great examples of co-branding partnerships out there -- too many to list in one post.
-Below, we've curated a list of 10 examples of great co-branding partnerships to inspire you.
+There are a ton of great examples of co-branding partnerships out there.
+To show you what makes them so successful, we've curated a list of 13 examples of great co-branding partnerships to inspire you.

 GoPro doesn't just sell portable cameras, and Red Bull doesn't just sell energy drinks.
 Instead, both have established themselves as lifestyle brands -- in particular, a lifestyle that's action-packed, adventurous, fearless, and usually pretty extreme.
 These shared values make them a perfect pairing for co-branding campaigns, especially those surrounding action sports.